Ondatra-class landing craft: Construction

 Although still under construction in 2009, the Project 1176 is a 1970s design that is reaching the end of its operational life.
 The class may be replaced by the newer Project 21820 Dyugon-class landing craft that is currently entering service in the Russian Navy.
 The Dyugon-class vessels carry two main battle tanks compared to the Ondatra's single tank, it is armed (2 MPTU-1 of 14.5 mm), and can attain 35 kn compared to the Ondatra's 11 kn.

 Ships

 42 vessels are documented for the Soviet Navy and Russian Navy.

+On 10 November 2023 one Ondatra-class craft was reported destroyed by Ukrainian intelligence near Chornomors'ke, in northern Crimea by a Ukrainian sea drone.